-This Dog Bite treatment natural remedy is from a book, that in Todd Peterson’s opinion, is a great natural healing book.
+This natural dog bite treatment is from a book, that in Todd Peterson’s opinion, is a great natural healing book.

 Clostridium tetani, the microbe that causes tetanus, lives in the top layers of soil and in the intestinal tracts of cows and horses, and easily infects wounds that result in reduced oxygen flow in the tissue, particularly crushing and puncture wounds.